hundredyearfarms/Hundred-Year-Farms/README.md

 - Biodiversity: A more diverse mix of plants and wildlife will help mitigate climate induced pest, disease, and fire risks while also making the property more interesting to live on or visit.

-- Diversify outputs: Investments will be made in greenhouses and trees that provide higher value wood and fruit.
+- Diversify outputs: Investments will be made in greenhouses and higher-value trees that can provide income independent of field crops.

-- Timing: High-value trees require a long lead-time to grow and should be planted before changes to climate make them more difficult to establish.
+- Timing: Higher-value trees require a long lead-time to grow and should be planted before changes to climate make them more difficult to establish.

 ## Management